 Only about 0.5% of bites from the black widow to humans prove fatal.
 Strangely cats are very susceptible to the venom, but dogs are fairly resistant, as are sheep and rabbits.

-The Candy-stripe spider is found throughout the U. K. and in Eurasia from Finland to the Caspian Sea.
+The Common candy-stripe spider is found throughout the U. K. and in Eurasia from Finland to the Caspian Sea.
 It has also been introduced to the United States and Canada.
 The spider is most active, and therefore seen during the summer months.
 Above is a mature female Enoplognatha ovata with her egg sac in which there are eggs or spiderlings.
 Mating occurs in summer, and the males die soon afterwards.
 The female rolls or bend a leaf (see below) and guards her single egg sac.
 The spiderlings emerge in September, and their mother wanders off to die.
 The spiderlings overwinter in the leaf litter.

 Below is the typical method of hiding her egg sac under a bent leaf which is held in position by silk.